A big thanks to all our recent donors!

 This public welfare workshop will be guided live remotely by Dr. Nesrine Helali Asses.

-Date & Time: May 23, 2026 4:00AM EST / 9:00AM IANA
+Date & Time: June 20, 2026 3:00AM EST / 8:00AM IANA

-Format Live Online (Narrative Film + Illustrated Slides + Live Q&A)
+Format Live: Online (Narrative Film + Illustrated Slides + Live Q&A)

 Speaker : Dr. Nesrine Helali Asses